MicrosoftDocs/SupportArticles-docs/support/dotnet/ftpwebrequest-ftp-error-dot-net-4.md

 ## Symptoms

-When using the `System.Net.FtpWebRequest` class on .Net Framework 4 to perform the FTP `STOR` or `RETR` command, the class throws a FTP error 5xx, for example:
+When using the `System.Net.FtpWebRequest` class on .Net Framework 4 to perform the FTP `STOR` or `RETR` command, the class throws an FTP error 5xx, for example:

 > 501 Syntax error - sender/receiver missing.